hackbink/tavl_cache/README.md

 For read, data coherency is managed when inserting a cache segment either before or after reading from the media.

 NOTE :
+To build the code in *nix, run 'make'.
+Run with "./test".
+TO build the code in Windows with gcc(mingw), run "gcc tavl.c main.c -o main.exe".
+Run with "main".

 The test code in main.c,
 - creates 100 cache segments into the free pool,
 - assigns a random LBA [0.1999] with random number of blocks [10..29] to each cache segment,